serge42/PyXos/README.md

 ### Known limitations

- 1. he leader election is not implemented: if the current leader fails another proposer won't be elected.
+ 1. The leader election is not implemented: if the current leader fails another proposer won't be elected.
  2. total order may be violated